lsmithso/skcmd/README.md

 When the server starts, it logs who you are signed in as, then a list of all your contacts.
 It then blocks, waiting for client commands or Skype status changes.

+### Client Commands

 All client commands must be run from a separate terminal window.
+The normal Skype desktop continues to run, so you will hear the usual ringing and contact status change sounds.

+### Voice calls

 To make a call, run the client call command, using the skype handle: